Girnar: Ashoka edicts

 On the same rock there are inscriptions in Sanskrit added around 150 CE by Mahakshatrap Rudradaman I, the Saka (Scythian) ruler of Malwa, a member of the Western Satraps dynasty (see Junagadh rock inscription of Rudradaman).
 The edict also narrates the story of Sudarshan Lake which was built or renovated by Rudradaman I, and the heavy rain and storm due to which it had broken.

-Another inscription dates from about 450 CE and refers to Skandagupta, the last Gupta Empire.
+Another inscription dates from about 450 CE and refers to Skandagupta, one of the last Gupta emperors.

 The protective building around the edicts was built in 1900 by Nawab Rasool Khan of Junagadh State at a cost of Rs 8,662.
 It was repaired and restored in 1939 and 1941 by the rulers of Junagadh.
 The wall of the structure had collapsed in 2014.

 A much smaller replica of these Girnar edicts has been positioned outside the entrance of the National Museum in Delhi.

 Similarly, inside the Parliament Museum at New Delhi, an exhibit replicates the act of artists sculpting inscriptions of Girnar edict on a rock.

+A little further from Ashoka's inscription, on the right side of the road, there is a large stone standing which looks like exact replica of Ashoka's inscription.

+Jain sources

+Jain texts record Girnar mountain as an ancient pilgrimage site from where crores (koda-kodi) of monks have attained liberation.
+Neminath, the 22nd Tirthankara attained Moksha from this hill. Śvetāmbara tradition also considers Girnar to be an eternally Jain pilgrimage.
+3rd century BCE text Kalpa Sūtra by Acharya Bhadrabāhusuri mentions Girnar hill to be the place of initiation, Kevala jnana, and Moksha of the 22nd Tirthankara, Neminatha.

+Sixth century BCE Jain text Uttaradhyayana Sutra which is believed to be the direct words of Mahavira, mentions that Neminatha ascended Mount Raivataka to become an ascetic in the 22nd chapter.
+Acharya Dharasena, who was a resident of Girnar, practiced penance and meditation in Candragumpha cave of the mountain.
+He gave the spiritual knowledge to Pushpadanta and Bhutabali, who wrote the Shatkhandagama in between 86 CE and 156 CE.

+Jaina Inscriptions

+Of the several Jaina inscriptions found at Girnar, most are at the Girnar Jain temples.